-SELECT (System Effectiveness and Life-cycle Evaluation of Costs tool) is a planning level spreadsheet tool with a focus on limiting the extent and complexity of input data needed to generate results for pollutant loadings and BMP effectiveness within a watershed area.
+SELECT is a planning level spreadsheet tool with a focus on limiting the extent and complexity of input data needed to generate results for pollutant loadings and BMP effectiveness within a watershed area.
 The tool can be used in the early planning stage and model output can provide guidance on the impacts of new watershed development and retrofits/watershed programs to manage runoff quality.
-SELECT is an appropriate tool when making decisions/recommendations on the potential location and type of BMPS and an approximation is required.
+SELECT is an appropriate tool when making decisions/recommendations on the potential location and type of BMPs and an approximation is required.

 Long-term hourly continuous precipitation data is used in the SELECT model.
 Runoff coefficients translate rainfall into effective runoff.
 Initial abstraction is represented by depression storage which is subject to evaporation between rainfall events.
 When runoff occurs, the model tracks the volume and uses an event mean concentration for modeled pollutants to calculate pollutant loading.
-Pollutants modeled for this analysis are Total Phosphorus, Total Nitrogen, Total Suspended Solids, and Fecal Coliform.
+Pollutants modeled for this analysis are total phosphorus, total nitrogen, total suspended solids, and fecal coliform.
 If BMPs are modeled, a water quality capture volume is used to determine how much of the runoff is routed through the BMP and how much is bypassed.
 Event mean concentrations are also used for BMP effluent calculations.